robinrodricks/FluentFTP/README.md

 - **GetFtpDate**(date, styles) - Tries to convert the string FTP date representation into a date time object

 - **FileSizeToString**(bytes) - Converts a file size in bytes to a string representation (eg. `12345` becomes `12.3 KB`)

+Please access these static methods directly under the `FtpClient` class.

+- **GetPublicIP**() - Use the Ipify service to calculate your public IP, useful if you are behind a router, or using a DHCP internet connection (dynamic IP).

 # Notes